Shaji Kailas

 Shaji Kailas (born 8 February 1965) is an Indian film director and screenwriter known for his works in Malayalam cinema.
-Shaji got a breakthrough with the comedy film Dr. Pasupathy (1990).
+Kailas got a breakthrough with the comedy film Dr. Pasupathy (1990).

 He is best known for his action films with mainly focusing on political thriller and crime genres such as Thalastaanam (1992), Sthalathe Pradhana Payyans (1993), Ekalavyan (1993), Mafia (1993), Commissioner (1994), The King (1995), Aaraam Thampuran (1997), Narasimham (2000), Valliettan (2000), Kaduva and Kaapa (2022).

 Early and personal life

-Shaji was born to Shivaraman Nair who was an executive engineer in the Kerala Public Works Department and Janakiyamma on 8 February 1965.
+Shaji Kailas was born to Shivaraman Nair who was an executive engineer in the Kerala Public Works Department and Janakiyamma on 8 February 1965.

 He is married to former actress Annie.
-They currently reside at Thiruvananthapuram, Kerala, India and have three sons Jagan, Sharon, and Rushin.
+They currently reside at Thiruvananthapuram, Kerala, India and have three sons Jaganathan, Sharon, and Rushin.

 Career

 1984–1991: Early career

 Shaji Kailas started his film career as assistant director under renowned writer director Balu Kiriyath in 1984.
 Shaji Kailas' debut as a director was in 1989 with The News, starring Suresh Gopi in the lead role.
 Scripted by Jagadish, this investigative thriller was a hit at the box office.
-With the film, Shaji succeeded in gaining attention of film viewers.
+With the film, Kailas succeeded in gaining attention of film viewers.
 But his second release Sunday 7 PM, came out in 1990 was a failure.
 Later in the same year, he directed Dr. Pasupathy, a political satire, with Innocent in a leading role.
 Dr. Pashupathi, written by Renji Panicker, ended up as one of the biggest grosser of the year.
 This film also marked the beginning of Shaji Kailas- Renji Panicker combo, which later went into making of several super hits.
 But, the success of Dr. Pashupathy was followed by Souhrudam, a romantic comedy starring Mukesh and Sai Kumar in the leading roles.
 His next film, Kilukkampetti, with Jayaram in the lead role was hit.
 After this in 1992 he switched to action films with the blockbuster Thalastaanam, which would go on to become his trademark genre.